 1. Obtain proof of coverage under their country’s social security plan, i.e.:

-- France: the forms SE-401-Q-102 (Attestation d'appartenance au régime français préalablement au départ pour le Québec - permis d'études) or SE-401-Q-106 (Attestation d'affiliation au régime de sécurité sociale du pays d'origine - échanges interuniversitaires) oi SE-401-Q104 (Attestation d'appartenance au régime français préalablement au départ pour le Québec - permis de travail) if necessary.
+- France: the forms SE-401-Q-102 (Attestation d'appartenance au régime français préalablement au départ pour le Québec - permis d'études) or SE-401-Q-106 (Attestation d'affiliation au régime de sécurité sociale du pays d'origine - échanges interuniversitaires) or SE-401-Q104 (Attestation d'appartenance au régime français préalablement au départ pour le Québec - permis de travail)

 N.B.
 The dates mentioned on the form must cover the entire study period (one or two semesters).